stg-tud/Bismuth/README.md

+# Contributing

+By contributing code to this repository, you agree to publish it under the Apache 2.0 License and confirm that you have the necessary rights to do so.

+This repository is a monorepo, with various independent modules.
+It is recommended to commit directly to the `main` branch to ensure everything remains integrated.
+However, please ensure your changes compile and pass tests without errors.

-# Chat
+# Contact

-For TUDa members (with TU-ID) you should be able to directly join: https://element.matrix.tu-darmstadt.de/#/room/#difosys:matrix.tu-darmstadt.de
+For TUDa members (with TU-ID) you should be able to directly join our matrix channel: https://element.matrix.tu-darmstadt.de/#/room/#difosys:matrix.tu-darmstadt.de

 Everyone else may join using any matrix connection: https://matrix.to/#/#difosys:matrix.tu-darmstadt.de

+Feel free to use the chat in case you encounter any technical issues with contributing to this repository.

+The channel is “public” in the sense that anyone may join, but “private” in the sense that messages are only visible to current members of the channel.

-# This Repository
+# About this Repository

 This repository contains research software related to Programming Foundations for Distributed Systems at the [Software Technology Group](http://www.stg.tu-darmstadt.de/).